Creating test VMs via GitLab CI

 api.py

-file in any text editor and paste there the Python code which:- Accepts a text string as input in the
+file in any text editor and paste the Python code below into it; the code does the following:- Accepts a text string from the

 text